 In this state, you may not ride a motorcycle or moped while wearing headphones.
 However, you're permitted to use motorcycle helmets with speakers or cellphone headsets containing a single earbud.
 It's also against the law to have handlebars that are above the rider's shoulders.
 If you're going to have a passenger, they must have a seat and ride with their legs straddling both sides and their feet on the footrests.
 In general, every bike must have footrests, handlebars, brake lights, and signal lights.

 Two motorcycles can ride side-by-side in the same lane in Florida.
 Three or more cycles must ride in multiple rows, no more than two abreast.
 Like in all states other than California, you’re not permitted to ride between two lanes of traffic, otherwise known as lane splitting.
 You’re required to have your lights on—even during the day.

 Since 2008, Florida has required all riders to take a riders’ safety course, most often the MSF Basic Rider Course.
 Before you can start the course, you need a valid driver's license or learner’s permit.
 Once you complete your course, go to the drivers' license or tax collector's office to receive your license.
 You’ll need a valid ID and roughly $20 to cover various fees.
 A replacement ID is $25.

 The minimum insurance coverage for bodily injury liability coverage and property damage liability can be no lower than:

 You can get various other forms of insurance coverage in Florida.
-At Dairyland®, we have plenty of options to help protect you and your bike.
+We have plenty of options to help protect you and your bike.